Lundrvs/scripts/bash/README.md

 What this script does is to print the current time in 24h format.

+Why I did this?
+Because it is a lot disturbing to type "date +%H:%M" everytime I want to watch the time and I have the panel hidden and the shell in full screen...

 * [shedown](./shedown.bash)

 What this script does it to schedule the execution of a process or service which doesn't needs any argument or option on its startup.